 Leo thought back, trying to remember how he got here, when his eyes shot wide.
 “I … I was tryin’ to bring you … coffee.
 You lef’ wit’out it,” Leo said with slightly slurred speech.
 Why doesn’t my tongue work right?

 “Really?
-You risked your life to make sure I had my coffee?” he said with surprise.
+You risked your life to make sure I had my coffee?” he asked with surprise.
 “That’s … wow.
 I’m so sorry.
 I didn’t realize it was my fault you were running across the street like that.”

 “Not yer faul’ I didn’t look,” Leo said.